GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 - **Create and run investigations:** Create and run Cloud Assist investigations to find the root cause of complex issues.
 - **Dig deeper and iterate on investigations:** Get more details about investigation outcomes and add observations to refine the analysis.
-- **Find and analyze Google Cloud resources**: Quickly check the status and performance of your Cloud resources and applications.

 ## Quick start